 What do I do once I receive my mail-in ballot?

 Do your due diligence (read: peruse our voter guide!) then get that sucker filled out and mailed in ASAP.
 Don’t wait till the last day or even week to do it.
 Mail is slow AF these days.
 You can find instructions on how to fill it out and seal it properly here.
 The best option, however, could be to drop it off at your county board of elections office, which you can find here.
-You may also have options for drop boxes and satellite election offices (SEOs) spread throughout the city.
-Details about those will emerge as election season rolls along.
+You can also drop off your mail-in ballot at more than a dozen drop boxes that are located around the city.
+Find one near you here.

 I want to vote in person this year.
 Can I still do that?

 Absolutely.
 You can find your polling location here.
 Be sure to check it out no matter how confident you are; voting places have been known to move around in the era of Covid.
-What we know for sure (barring some new pandemic wave): Polls will be open Tuesday, May 18, from 7am to 8pm.
-That means that you can get in line to vote before 7am, and you can vote as long as you were in line before 8pm—even if you don’t get into the actual voting booth until later.
+What we know for sure (barring some new pandemic wave): Polls will be open Tuesday, November 2, from 7am to 8pm.
+That means that you can get in line to vote before 7am, and you can vote as long as you were in line by 8pm—even if you don’t get into the actual voting booth until later.

 Is there anything I can do to help elections run smoothly this year?

 You bet.
-One of the best things you can do is become a poll worker—something that, according to the Inquirer, is sorely lacking this election season.
+One of the best things you can do is become a poll worker.
 To do that, you need to fill out and submit this poll worker interest form.
 After that, someone from your county board of elections office will contact you to give you an assignment—and yes, it’s a paid position.
 Don’t hesitate to reach out if you don’t hear from anyone (and let us know about it, because we’ll make a fuss!)
 You could also post about your experience and join an intrepid contingent of Philly poll workers by joining this Poll Worker Caucus Facebook group.

 By the way, what are my rights as a voter in Pennsylvania?